 As stated before, there are some employees who are willing to abuse the overtime system so they can earn extra money without putting in the required amount of work schedule.
 So, to prevent this from happening, you can have general managers approve the requests of employees to work overtime.
 Make sure that the limitations and rules set in place are enforced fairly.

-This is something that you definitely need to do.
-Go through the current business policy on the amount of overtime that employees are allowed to render, how much you should pay them, and how to calculate the pay based on the employee’s contract and duties performed.
+This is something you need to do as it is very crucial.
+Go through the current business policy on the amount of overtime that employees are allowed to render, how much you should pay them, and how to calculate the payment based on the employee’s contract and duties performed.
 These laws can vary from country to country and state to state, so make sure that you read up on them.

 Make sure that everything about the sample policy is easy to understand.
 Keep the policy short but simple enough that all of your employees know when they can apply for overtime and how they can do so.
 Try not to make more than two exceptions to the rules, and make sure that employees receive a copy of the policy.
 Once the entire policy has been established, you can place this in the employee handbook and update it regularly or as needed.